Opinion: They felt free to call my players the N-word

 I am a black man who has, for the vast majority of my life, been proud to be an American.
 Lee Greenwood’s ballad always makes me emotional.
-I am also proud to be the boys’ basketball coach at West Lafayette High School.
+I am also proud to be the boys’ basketball coach at West Lafayette (Ind.)
+High School.

 Monday afternoon, two of my players, both of whom are black, were verbally assaulted by three young men in a black SUV.
 The men in the vehicle stopped to call them “n—–s.”
 I have been relatively silent about what has happened in our country since the election, but I can be silent no longer.